 “Go your way,” she said firmly.
 “He is mine.”

 “You owe me life.
-I will return for you.
-The Sons of God take the Daughters of Men for wives,” was the enigmatic reply from the Pentacle.
+The Sons of God take the Daughters of Men for wives.
+I’ll return for you,” was the enigmatic reply from the Pentacle.

-The strange being tilted to a side and spun off into the sky with a roar and a hiss leaving behind burnt ground, glass and a sulfurous odor.
+It tilted to a side and spun off into the sky with a roar and a hiss leaving behind burnt ground, glass and a sulphurous odour.

 And she was gone.